 As part of my training I have had my own personal therapy.
 I know how difficult it can be to make the move from thinking about counselling to making the decision to look for a therapist, to finding the right one.
 I also know how beneficial making the decision to look for and get that support can be, both from the work undertaken and results with my own counselling clients and with my own personal therapy sessions.

 In the last year of my BA I also completed a Foundation Course in Art Therapy facilitated by Art Therapists from the Art Therapy Northern Programme, Sheffield Health & Social Care NHS Foundation Trust.
-This year I studied Parent & Child Relational Therapy at The Institute of Arts in Therapy & Education.
-This incorporates various creative ways to improve and develop understanding and communication between important relationships which can also be utilised with individual adults who want to develop their own capacity to be creative and playful.
+Following that I studied Parent & Child Relational Therapy at The Institute of Arts in Therapy & Education.
+This incorporated various creative ways to improve and develop understanding and communication between important relationships which can also be utilised with individual adults who want to develop their own capacity to be creative and playful.
 You may wish to use creative arts materials as part of your process and this can be facilitated within your counselling sessions.

-I am a qualified and experienced Person-Centred Counsellor.
-I have a personal interest in Creative Arts Therapies, Solution-Focused Therapy, Narrative Therapy and Acceptance & Commitment Therapy and would look to integrate elements of these in to our work together where relevant and appropriate.
+I am a qualified and experienced Person-Centred Counsellor and also have a personal interest in Creative Arts Therapies, Solution-Focused Therapy, Narrative Therapy and Acceptance & Commitment Therapy and would look to integrate elements of these in to our work together where relevant and appropriate.

-Since completing my BA (Hons) in Counselling & Psychotherapy I have commenced studying MSc Clinical & Community Psychology at The University of East London.
+After completing my BA (Hons) in Counselling & Psychotherapy I commenced post-graduate study in Clinical & Community Psychology at The University of East London.
 This encompasses ways of understanding and working with individuals in a family context, with families and with communities, including Systemic and Family Therapies, Solution-Focused Therapy, Narrative Therapy, Cognitive Behavioural Therapy and Acceptance & Commitment Therapy.
 I am currently working on adding creative writing to my practice.

 I have an Enhanced Disclosure & Barring Service Certificate and am fully insured as a Counsellor.